Breaking news: Kids are expensive.

 So it’s also no surprise that many spending decisions parents make can be controversial: Not only are we constantly asking ourselves whether something is really worth the money, we’re also judging each others’ decisions.

 We can’t give you any definitive answers on how you should spend your money, because that’s a personal decision.
 From a certain angle, everything seems worthwhile when it comes to our kids, especially if we have enough discretionary (read: fun) money to play with.
-(To figure out how much wiggle room you have in your own budget, check this out.)

 But, definitive answers aside, there are a few new parental spending trends that made us pause and think: Really?
 Below, the most highly debated expenses in the momosphere, along with real moms’ opinions for and against.